A fill in the gaps question consists of a phrase, sentence, or paragraph with a blank space where a student provides the missing word or words.

 - Limit maximum to total points (For the points-grading method only): select this to let every student get a maximum amount of points of the total amount of points for this question.

-Tip: When the test is finished, return to the Criteria-page and go to the fill in the gaps question.
+Tip: When the test is finished, return to the Grading scheme-page and go to the fill in the gaps question.
 Under the preset answer options, the answers students have given are shown that are not in the list.
 You can add such an answer as an answer option by clicking on the add-icon.
 This answer will then be added to your answer options and you can assign a number of points.
 If a given answer is wrong, you don't have to do anything with it.
 No points will be given for this answer.

 Note: This question will be graded automatically and therefore it is not possible to change the score of a specific student.
 You can only change the points from the question.